Vvakya-ai/public-readme/README.md

-# Vvakya.ai - A Smarter Way to Research, Write, and Collaborate
+# Vakya.ai - A Smarter Way to Research, Write, and Collaborate

-Vvakya.ai is an early-stage AI-powered platform that reimagines how individuals and teams engage with research, technical content, and academic writing.
+Vakya.ai is an early-stage AI-powered platform that reimagines how individuals and teams engage with research, technical content, and academic writing.
 Our mission is to bridge the gap between raw ideas and polished outputs.
 ---

 ## Vision